Kayli/logspub/dev-pony.md

 - type-safe
 - object-oriented
+- inspired by: erlang, elixir, akka, haskell, scala, python
 - compiled ahead of time using LLVM
 - exception safe: they are always handled
-- inspired by: erlang, elixir, akka, haskell, scala, python
+- trait system (similar to Java 8 interfaces that can have default implementations)
+- interface system (similar to Go interfaces, i.e. structurally typed)

 ## common types